Lacanau’s most beautiful beaches

 Have you always dreamed of strolling along an almost untouched beach?
 Alexandre beach is for you!
 Located to the north of Lacanau, this beautiful area is particularly wild and the atmosphere is very friendly.

-How do you get there?
-By bike or on foot!
-Yes, no pain, no gain!
-Winding forest paths between sand dunes await you!
-Surf Lacanau
+How do I get there?
+You’ll have to go for a bike ride or a walk!
+You don’t get something for nothing!
+Winding forest paths between sand dunes await you!Surf Lacanau

 The beaches of Lac de Lacanau